-Greetings cat lovers… are you wondering if you’re seeing a few symptoms of illness in your normally active cat?
+Greetings cat lovers… Skye Blake here with a question… Are you wondering if you’re seeing some symptoms of illness in your normally active cat?

 Worried about that sleek tigress napping on your couch?